zryska/Edge-Data-Store-Docs/V1/Administration/Administration.md

 ## Stop and Start an Edge Connectivity Adapter

-Edge System provides the ability to stop and start connectivity components.
-By default, when Edge System starts, all currently configured connectivity components are started and remain running until the product shuts down.
+Edge Data Store provides the ability to stop and start connectivity components.
+By default, when Edge Data Store starts, all currently configured connectivity components are started and remain running until the product shuts down.

 ### Stop a Connectivity Adapter